Site Logo

 Overview

-The Increased Carer’s Allowance may be awarded to a single, married, in civil union, or cohabiting person who is over eighteen (18) years of age and is taking care of a relative, with high dependency, living within the same household on a full-time basis.
+The Increased Carer’s Allowance may be awarded to a single, married, in civil union, or cohabiting person who is over eighteen (18) years of age and is taking care of one (1) or two (2) relatives, with high dependency, living within the same household on a full-time basis.
+As of January 2025, persons who are caring for more than one patient, may apply for Increased Carer’s Allowance on both patients by submitting an application together with the medical report filled in by a Medical Practitioner for each patient and will have their payment rate increased by fifty percent (50%).

 What you’ll get